 - Liero had ridiculous recoil on several weapons.
 Sometimes it was even more efficient to recoil-jump than using the Grappling Hook!

 - In Touhou: Imperishable Night, Marisa's Last Word spellcard "Blazing Star" is her using Master Spark in this fashion.
 While shooting at you.
+She also uses it this way in the fighting games.

 - In each of the first two Super Robot Wars Original Generation games, the Hagane fired its Tronium Cannon with the compensators disabled, allowing the severely damaged ship to escape the map from the recoil.
 The first time, it's done to breach the artificial planet Neviim by firing point blank.
 The second is generally considered a CMoA for Captain Daitetsu Minase, especially considering that he was literally dying from a mortal wound at the time.